markrussinovich/btcgraffiti/README.md

 BTC-Graffiti is a pair of scripts where btcg-encode encodes a specified file into a Bitcoin transaction using the Pay-2-Fake-Key-Hash (P2FKH) technique that encodes data into transaction output script addresses, and btcg-decode extracts the addresses and reconsistitutes the encoded file.
 The encoder stores the name of the source file in the OP_RETURN and the decode script stores the extracted data to that file name.
-The data it encodes can be of any format, including text, images, or audio.
+Data can be of any format, including text, images, and audio.
 Content you store this way is **permanent**.

-Because data BTC-Graffiti posts lives forever on the Bitcoin blockchain, BTC-Graffiti posts make the perfect birthday or Valentine's day gift.
+Because data BTC-Graffiti posts lives forever on the Bitcoin blockchain, BTC-Graffiti posts make the perfect birthday or Valentine's day gift!

 ## Encoding Data
-To encode a file, invoke the encoding script like this:
+To encode a file, execute the encoding script like this:

     > python btcg-encode.py <file> --key KEY [--utxo UTXO] [--net <main|test>]

 The private key corresponds to the account that holds the Bitcoin the script uses for the transaction and must be in WIF compressed format.
-An easy way to generate an an address/key pair compatible with the script is to use [bitaddress.org](http://bitaddress.org) and send data from an existing address to that one for use by the script.
+An easy way to generate an an address/key pair compatible with the script is to use [bitaddress.org](http://bitaddress.org) and send data from an existing address to the one you generate.

 Here's an example command that successfully encoded data: